 |

-with wagon train
+Start journey with wagon train to

-Country from St. Joseph,
+Oregon Country from St. Joseph, Missouri

 |